Avaiga/taipy-doc/docs/manuals/rest/index.md

    ```

 !!!
 Note "When running the Taipy Rest server, you will also run `Core^`"
-!!! info "To run the Taipy Rest service with the other Taipy services, please refer to the [Running Taipy services](../running_services/index.md)" page
+!!! info "To run the Taipy Rest service with the other Taipy services, please refer to the [Running Taipy services](../running_services/index.md) page"

 ## Using Taipy REST APIs